cyatteau/frontrunners25-open-source-mapping/README.md

 ## Getting Started

 1. Open the slide deck to follow along with the presentation.
-2. Explore the interactive demos on CodePen and insert your ArcGIS and MapTiler keys where needed.
+2. Explore the interactive demos on CodePen and insert your ArcGIS keys where needed.
 3. Enjoy and feel free to share your feedback or ask any questions!

 ---